paht2005/paht2005/README.md

 ## 💡 Favorite Quote

-> "Success is not final, failure is not fatal: It is the courage to continue that counts." – Winston Churchill
+> "I'm not the only dreamer"